Bed Bug Identification In South Florida

 Homes, airports, office buildings, shopping centers, hospitals, libraries, and movie theaters all house bed bugs and allow people to come into contact with them unknowingly.
 Hotels, resorts, motels, and other rentals are also hot spots for bed bugs.

 A bed bug problem can happen anywhere and to anyone.
 They do not care where they are living, just that there are people.
-You will just as easily find bed bugs in five-star resorts as your local mom and pop motel.
+You will just as easily find bed bugs in five-star resorts as in your local mom-and-pop motel.
 Bed bugs aren’t attracted to filth.
 But, if they have hitchhiked their way into a home with lots of clutter, they will be able to hide unseen for an extended period.

 Bed bugs move inside of our homes on people, our belongings, or on used items like furniture, mattresses, box springs, and electronics.
 After finding their way inside, they first move to our sleeping areas to be near food sources.
 Inside of our bedrooms, bed bugs hide in the seams of mattresses or box springs, in cracks in wooden furniture, and behind wall hangings.